'They Have A Past': Darby Borough Nursing Home Under Fire After Employee Caught Slapping 92-Year-Old Resident

 DARBY, Pa.
 (CBS) — A nursing home worker was arrested after she was caught on video slapping a 92-year-old woman inside the Darby Borough nursing home where she lives.
 We’re learning even more disturbing details of what happened before and after this assault.

-“The video is quite frankly disturbing and stomach-turning,” Darby Borough Police Chief Joseph Gabe said.READ MORE: 3 Minquadale Firefighters Injured In Crash With Tractor-Trailer On I-295 In New Castle
+“The video is quite frankly disturbing and stomach-turning,” Darby Borough Police Chief Joseph Gabe said.READ MORE: Man Critically Injured After Being Ambushed By At Least 2 Gunmen In West Philadelphia: Police

 St. Francis Country House in Darby Borough is under fire after an alarming assault that was caught on camera.